Extra 5% OFF Use Code: OL05

 Step 5: Testing the Installation:

 Now, you’re all set to test your ESP32 with a simple program.
-Open the Arduino IDE and reconnect your board if you disconnected it earlier.
+Open the Arduino IDE and connect your board.

 Let’s upload a simple sketch – Blink!